CSE-Neutrino/dataverse-serviceendpoint-sample/deployment/README.md

 ```

 Note: Both deployment methods require manual configuration to be done after solution importing: setup security related config like webhook ApiKey or Servicebug plugin Connection String.

+## Using Power platform Rest APIs

+*I need to do more investigation*